Dungeon Crawls Are the Worst Type of Adventure

 Dungeon crawls are often heavily focused on combat and exploration mechanics, which can come at the expense of roleplaying opportunities.
 In a typical dungeon crawl, there’s less emphasis on character interaction, story development, and moral dilemmas.
 This can be frustrating for players who thrive on the narrative aspects of TTRPGs.

-Jumping back to my Abomination Vaults game, multiple instances of roleplay have happened in the town of Otari.
-But those instances felt very surface-level.
-In the end, the group always knew they were heading back to the Vaults to kill more things.
-The adventure never took them to new locations, and with new locations come new roleplaying opportunities.
+Jumping back to my Abomination Vaults game, there have been multiple instances of roleplay that happened in the town of Otari.
+But those instances felt very surface level.
+In the end the group always knew they were heading back to the Vaults to kill more things.
+The adventure never took them to new locations.
+And with new locations comes new roleplaying opportunities.

 Linear Structure

 Consider a dungeon where the path is clearly marked, and every room must be cleared in a specific order.
-Players might feel like their choices don’t matter as the adventure pushes them down a set path with little room for deviation.
-This linearity can be disappointing for those who enjoy sandbox-style games with open-ended exploration and multiple solutions to problems.
+Players might feel like their choices don’t matter, as the adventure pushes them down a set path with little room for deviation.
+For those who enjoy sandbox-style games with open-ended exploration and multiple solutions to problems, this linearity can be disappointing.

 There can be some fixes to this.
-A dungeon with multiple entrances allows players to make more choices.
-Having your dungeon loop around with various places to visit from a single hallway means the adventurers can drive the narrative.
+A dungeon with multiple entrances allows for more choices the players have to make.
+Having your dungeon loop around with a variety of places to visit from a single hallway means that the adventurers can drive the narrative.
 The GM has to prepare for this.
 Abomination Vaults does do a good job regarding player agency.
 There are multiple entrances to each floor and multiple exits.
-The floors themselves loop around, allowing the player to choose who and what they encounter first.
+And the floors themselves loop around allowing the player to choose who and what they encounter first.

 Overemphasis on Combat

 Dungeon crawls often emphasize combat encounters, which may not appeal to all players.
 While tactical combat can be thrilling, it’s not everyone’s cup of tea.
-Some players prefer problem-solving, diplomacy, or non-combat-oriented gameplay; dungeon crawls can feel restrictive.
+Some players prefer problem-solving, diplomacy, or non-combat-oriented gameplay, and dungeon crawls can feel restrictive to them.

 In a dungeon crawl, players might find themselves in combat after combat, with little opportunity to use their characters’ other skills or abilities.
 This focus on fighting can overshadow other aspects of the game, such as negotiation, stealth, or creative problem-solving.
 For players who prefer a more balanced approach to adventuring, this can make dungeon crawls feel one-dimensional.

-Now, players who know they are joining a dungeon crawl will create a specific character.
+Now players who are aware they are joining a dungeon crawl will create a character specific for the dungeon.
 But even then, there will be skills that are not used as often.
-And if the focus is always on combat, other games outside the TTRPG sphere are available that can give you the same satisfaction.
-In the end, though, communication with your players and making them aware of the style of TTRPG is important.
+And if the focus is always on combat, there are other games outside the TTRPG sphere available that can probably give you the same satisfaction.
+In the end though, communication with your players making them aware of the style of TTRPG is important.

 Resource Management Stress